 To cut a long story short, we stopped twice while we waited for mechanics to sort the problem out, and we eventually crawled into Kathmandu in time for a farewell dinner.
 We were just pleased to make it.
 We suffered for the mountain walk for days afterwards – just standing up was an effort!

 The International Guest House in Kathmandu

 After Anton left, we spent a week in Kathmandu staying at The International Guest House.
 At $12.50 each a night, including breakfast, it was a great deal.
-It had a roof terrace with great views, a lovely garden and was built in traditional Nepalese style.
+It had a roof terrace with excellent views, a lovely garden and was built in traditional Nepalese style.

-One of the reasons we had decided to visit Nepal for a second time was simply because due to the new Indian visa rules.
+One of the reasons we had decided to visit Nepal for a second time was due to the new Indian visa rules.
 If we left India and returned on the same visa, we would have to stay out of the country for two months.
 Because we had wanted to go to Sri Lanka and could only spend thirty days there, we had to go somewhere else for a month.
 We did look at other options, but we had enjoyed our previous visit very much and Anton was keen to meet us in Nepal, so Nepal it was.